Quasi-cluster algebras from non-orientable surfaces: Quasi-cluster algebras and double covers

+We give in Figure \ref{Fig:glossary}, a glossary between quasi-triangulations of the M\"obius strip with two marked points, and the corresponding arcs or curves in its double cover, which is an annulus with two marked points on each boundary component.

 \begin{rmq} Note that a quasi-triangulation of $\SM$ which is not a triangulation does not lift to a triangulation of $\bSM$.
-Indeed, a one-sided curve in $\SM$ lifts to a non-contractible closed curve in $\bSM$ so that it is not an arc and thus it is not part of a triangulation of $\bSM$. \end{rmq}
+Indeed, a one-sided curve in $\SM$ lifts to a non-contractible closed curve in $\bSM$ so that it is not an arc and thus it is not part of a triangulation of $\bSM$.
+The last quasi-triangulation in Figure \ref{Fig:glossary} gives such an example. \end{rmq}

 \begin{lem} Let $\Sigma=(T,\x)$ be a seed associated with $\SM$ in $\mathcal F$ and let $t \in T$ be a mutable arc with respect to $T$.
 Then

 \end{lem} \begin{proof} Since the arc is mutable with respect to $t$, there exist $a,b,c,d \in T \sqcup \B\SM$ distinct from $t$ such that in $\SM$ we have the following situation~: